hanjinliu/magic-class/docs/rst/quick_start.rst

     @magicgui(a={"widget_type": "Slider", "step": 10})
     def f(a: int): ...

-However, magic classes need another way to do this because ``magicgui`` is not called by users.
+However, magic classes need another way to do this because ``magicgui`` will never be called by users.
 ``magicclass`` uses ``set_options`` decorator instead.

 .. code-block:: python